OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## Office JavaScript APIs

 The Office JavaScript APIs contain objects and members for building add-ins and interacting with Office content and web services.
 The Excel, Outlook, Word, PowerPoint, OneNote and Project JavaScript APIs provide host-specific object models that you can use in an Office Add-in.
 These APIs provide access to well-known objects such as paragraphs and workbooks, which makes it easier to create an add-in for a specific host.

-To learn more about these APIs, see [Understanding the JavaScript API for Office](../../docs/develop/understanding-the-javascript-api-for-office.md) and the [JavaScript API for Office](../../reference/javascript-api-for-office.md) reference.

 ## Next steps